Tsar Nicholas - exhibits from an execution

 The bodies of Alexei and the fourth daughter were not found until 2007, fuelling rumours in the meantime that they had survived.

-As part of the official identification process DNA tests were carried out and lifelike models of their heads, based on the remains found in 1991, were made and are on display.'In perspective'
+As part of the official identification process DNA tests were carried out and lifelike models of their heads, based on the remains found in 1991, were made and are on display.

 A 16-year-old visitor, Alexandra, said she had not learnt enough about the period at school.
 "I think this is a very interesting topic and every Russian person should know their history and that's why I'm here."